GBol Arts

 About Taichi

-George Bolger is a Taichi Instructor, teaching classes at the Taichi Tao Center in Oak Park, Illinois, and private and semi-private classes in the Lake in the Hills, Crystal Lake area.
-He is also available for group or private instruction in home, at your Spa, Holistic Center or other location.
-This section of the site is dedicated to the Art of Taichi and George’s Taichi classes.
+George Bolger is a Taichi Instructor, teaching private and semi-private classes at his home studio in the Tucson area.
+He is also available for group or private instruction in-home, at your Spa, Holistic Center or other location, as well as weekend group workshops.
+This section of the site is dedicated to the Art of Taichi and George’s Taichi classes, including locations, times and cost of classes.
 Also featured is George’s music for Taichi practice, meditation, or relaxation.
-Each month there will be an article in the Taichi Notes section discussing topics related to the study of Taichi as well as practice pointers to help you advance your Taichi practice.
+Please read below for some basic information about Taichi and a basic introduction to the Temple Style system of Taichi that you will learn on your Taichi journey.
+If your question is not answered here, or you need additional information, you can contact George by e-mail

 The most common question asked by people is "What is Taichi?".